 How equity release can reduce your inheritance tax bill

 Equity release is regularly used to allow individuals to access capital locked in their properties to help fund their income in retirement.
-It can also be used to reduce inheritance tax on your estate which is the focus on this article.
+However, unknown to many it can also be used to reduce inheritance tax (IHT) on your estate, potentially allowing you to pass on more of your wealth to your loved ones.

 With substantial increases in UK house prices over the years, it is inevitable that people have built up significant wealth in their properties.
 According to analysis by the Equity Release Council, recovering house prices in the first half of 2024 meant property equity in the UK rose to £5.7 trillion.
-As a result, many people will have large inheritance tax bills looming over their estates.
+As a result, many people will have large inheritance tax bills looming over their estates, especially in light of frozen personal tax allowances which continue to bring more people’s estates into the realm of inheritance tax liability.

 Arrange your free initial consultation

-A recent Wealth Report from M&G stated that future generations are expected to inherit more than £293bn, with wealth passed to younger generations projected to double over the next 20 years – and could reach as much as £5.5 trillion by 2047 – with individuals born after the 1980s on average receiving £200,000-£400,000.
-Added to this, following changes to pensions legislation in 2015, pension funds are technically outside of an estate for inheritance tax purposes.
-Therefore, they can potentially be passed down generation to generation in a very tax efficient manner.
-For those with large pension savings, it may be sensible to reduce or stop taking cash flow from the pension fund and instead release some equity from their property for cash flow purposes.
+A Wealth Report from M&G stated that future generations are expected to inherit more than £293bn, with wealth passed to younger generations projected to double over the next 20 years, and could reach as much as £5.5 trillion by 2047 – with individuals born after the 1980s on average receiving £200,000-£400,000.

 Establishing your estate plan